My partner’s aunt, Ruth, was 96 years old when she went into residential care.

 Scenarios like Ruth’s have been the impetus for the development of ‘Lifestory Work’, an approach to care planning and support that recognises the whole person and gets to the very heart of the individual.

-I always wonder, what if there had been a well-written care plan, that not only addressed her physical needs but also reflected what was important to Ruth; that incorporated information about her past routines and preferences as well as other relevant, but often overlooked, information.
+I always wonder, what if there had been a well-written care plan, that not only addressed her physical needs but also reflected what was important to Ruth; and incorporated information about her past routines and preferences as well as other relevant, but often overlooked information?
 What if this information had been passed on to those who were paid to provide care and support to Ruth, staff who had been trained in supporting and upholding her wishes, her Rights?
-Someone who cared enough to provide that 4am cup of tea?
+Someone who cared enough to provide that 4 am cup of tea?

 With the focus on person-centred care, organisations are encouraged to collect this type of information about the people they are supporting.
 This is fantastic!
 But how can this information be presented so that it is accessible to all relevant staff and is acted upon?

 Next week, we explore Lifestory Work and how this approach supports consumer-directed care and the Aged Care Quality Standards.

 Want to know more about life stories and Lifestory Work?
 Check out Christabelle’s site by clicking here.